phon-ca/phon/src/main/dita/phonex/groups.md

 For example, say you were searching for any CV pattern (e.g., ```\c\v```) but you wanted the consonant and vowel in their own separate columns in a Phon query report.
 You would place each phone matcher into a group using parenthesis.
-(It's also common to 'name' the group in this situation, see 'Group Names' below.)
+(It's also required to 'name' the group in this situation, see 'Group Names' below.)

 E.g.